Geosciences (GEO)

 Provides basic personal and professional skills that can be used within and outside of a work setting.
 Through practice, this experience guides students in building and maintaining positive professional relationships, networking/mentoring relationships, and enhances students’ understanding of the connection between theory and practice in their respective disciplines.

-Introduction to natural hazards, as seen through the lens of popular media.
-Explores the causes and consequences of natural disasters via exercises and activities designed to develop students' skills in scientific analysis and problem solving.
+Introduces natural hazards, as seen through the lens of popular media and compared to foundational concepts in the physical sciences.
+Explores the causes and consequences of natural disasters via exercises and activities designed to develop students' skills in critical thinking, scientific analysis and problem solving.

 Available via Ecampus